 Although Catarina de Bragança, the queen-consort of Charles II, didn’t introduce tea to England, she certainly made the afternoon tea dance fashionable, and due to her influence tea has become the widely-drunk beverage we still enjoy today.

 On St Catherine’s Day, the 25th of November, in the Ducal Palace of a quaint and remote Portuguese town called Vila Viçosa, a daughter was born to the Eighth Duke and Duchess of Bragança.
 She was baptised Catherine.
-Today, her name is associated with one of the ten most populated councils of the United States, the Borough of Queens.
+Today, her name is associated with one of the most populated councils of the United States, the Borough of Queens in New York City.

 The extraordinary achievements of the Portuguese explorers during the 15th and 16th centuries established important trade and territorial advantages for Portugal.
 These advantages were coveted by the great powers in Europe and particularly by Spain, which was able to dominate the Portuguese throne from 1580 lo 1640.